akhilvvn/HackP2025/task4_search_images_with_text/README.md

 ## Possible Extensions

-Increase dataset size for further robustness.
+Increase dataset size for greater retrieval diversity and robustness.

 Fine-tune or adapt CLIP on your dataset for higher accuracy.

 Gradually unfreeze CLIP layers or train adapters for few-shot learning.

-Post-processing: filtering and ranking to remove low-confidence or redundant matches.
+Implement additional post-processing: filtering and ranking to remove low-confidence or redundant matches.

+Enhance the Streamlit UI with features like query history, similarity visualization, or dynamic clustering.

-Deploy the search interface as a web or desktop application.
+Package and deploy the Streamlit app for easy access, either as a web app or a standalone desktop app.

 ---